 - Wind-down ritual at minus sixty.
 Dim lights, no screens, lower stimulation.

 - Caffeine cutoff at noon if possible.
-Two pm at the latest for most people.
+Two pm at the latest for many people.

 - Room cool and dark.
 Sixty-five Fahrenheit and blackout curtains where possible.